Capítulo primero. Que trata de la condición y ejercicio del famoso hidalgo don Quijote de la Mancha

 Llamábase Aldonza Lorenzo, y a ésta le pareció ser bien darle título de señora de sus pensamientos; y, buscándole nombre que no desdijese mucho del suyo, y que tirase y se encaminase al de princesa y gran señora, vino a llamarla Dulcinea del Toboso, porque era natural del Toboso; nombre, a su parecer, músico y peregrino y significativo, como todos los demás que a él y a sus cosas había puesto.

-She was named Aldonza Lorenzo, and she decided to give herself the title of "Lady of his thoughts."
-Seeking a name that would not contradict her own and that would reflect a princess and a great lady, he named her Dulcinea del Toboso, as she was from Toboso; a name, in his opinion, musical, wandering, and significant, like all the others he had given to himself and his affairs.
+Her name was Aldonza Lorenzo, and it seemed to him a good idea to give her the title of lady of his thoughts; and, looking for a name that did not greatly clash with his own, and that pointed and led to that of a princess and great lady, he called her Dulcinea del Toboso, because she was from Toboso; a name, in his opinion, musical and pilgrim and significant, like all the others he had given to himself and his things.

 Capítulo Primero.